 The objective of the management of operational risks is to identify essential operational risks in business operations and minimise their materialisation and impact.
-The objective is pursued through continuous personnel development and comprehensive operating instructions and internal control measures.
+The objective is pursued through operational risk management processes, internal guidelines, process controls, continuous personnel training and internal control measures.